Maritime-context/.github/profile/README.md

 #### Not quite sure where to start?

 - If you are wondering about what we are doing, we suggest that you start looking into our [wiki](https://github.com/Maritime-context/mcStandard/wiki), visit our [website](https://www.maritimecontext.org/) and surf through [discussions](https://github.com/Maritime-context/mcStandard/discussions) to get the gist of what our mission is! 🏄
-- If you want to contribute to Maritime Context, read our [contribution guide](https://github.com/Maritime-context/mcStandard/blob/main/CONTRIBUTING.md) and take it from there 👍
+- If you want to contribute to Maritime Context, read our [Community Contribution Guide](https://github.com/Maritime-context/mcStandard/wiki/Community-Contribution-Guide#welcome) or [contribution guide for developers](https://github.com/Maritime-context/mcStandard/blob/main/CONTRIBUTING.md) and take it from there 👍

 #### Are you looking for events?
 - If you are looking for events or want to request an event, please read this guide [here](https://github.com/Maritime-context/mcStandard/blob/main/EventGuide.md)